syncfusion-content/javascript-docs/js/Diagram/Port.md

 * The appearance of ports can be customized by using [borderColor](/api/js/ejdiagram#members:nodes-ports-bordercolor "borderColor"), [borderWidth](/api/js/ejdiagram#members:nodes-ports-borderwidth "borderWidth"), [fillColor](/api/js/ejdiagram#members:nodes-ports-fillcolor "fillColor") properties of the port.

+* The [cssClass](/api/js/ejdiagram#members:nodes-ports-cssclass "cssClass") property used to customize the style of port using user defined CSS class.

 The following code illustrates how to change the appearance of port.

 {% highlight javascript %}